-If you’ve bought something using your credit or debit card and you have a dispute with the retailer or supplier, money is taken without your permission or the goods don’t arrive, you may be able to get a refund from your bank or credit card issuer through something called ‘chargeback’.
+If you’ve bought something using your credit or debit card and you have a dispute with the retailer or supplier, money is taken without your permission or the goods don’t arrive, you may be able to get a refund from your credit card issuer through something called ‘chargeback’.
 It’s not a legal right — unlike Section 75 of the Consumer Credit Act — which is consumer protection that covers purchases between £100 and £30,000.
 How does chargeback work?

 The basics of chargeback